 Four volumes of the Singapore Bahá’í Studies Review

-The Goal of the Bahá’í Faith
+Goal of the Bahá’í Faith

 “The well-being of mankind, its peace and security, are unattainable unless and until its unity is firmly established.”

 Bahá’u’lláh

 The driving force behind the civilizing of human nature, Bahá’u’lláh asserts, has been successive interventions of the Divine in history.
 It has been through this influence that the innate moral and spiritual faculties of humanity have been gradually developed and the advance of civilization made possible.
 Associated with the missions of such transcendent figures as Krishna, Moses, Zoroaster, Buddha, Lao Tzu, Jesus, Muhammad, and Guru Nanak, the phenomenon is an ever-recurring one; it is without beginning or end because it is fundamental to the evolutionary order itself.